HIKING GEAR for Families - What You Need to Start Hiking With Kids

 2. Enough layers and extras – when it’s cold we often have the children wear their snow pants, even if there’s no snow.
 The extra insulation keeps them warmer.
 We like gaiters instead of scarves, and we keep extra hats and mittens in our packs.

 4. Crampons/ice shoes – crampons are spikes you attach to your snow boots.
 They are a game changer for icy trails.
-All of us have them, and we were able to safely navigate very slippery terrain while wearing them.
+All of us have them, and we are able to safely navigate very slippery terrain while wearing them.
 The kids tend to walk a little funny -kind of like stomping- when they first put them on, but quickly adjust.

 5. Wool socks – I personally prefer all merino wool socks, but there are a lot of performance and hiking sock options on the market, and I would encourage you to try some out and see what you like.
 Once you do, you’ll never want to wear 100% cotton socks again!
 (I actually wear wool socks for summer hiking, too!)